vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/concepts/6_comparision_light_flux_radiant_intensity.md

 ### 2.4 Physical Interpretation

-- **Light Flux (Radiant Flux)**: Represents the total energy emitted by a light source.
+- **Light Flux (Radiant Flux)**: Represents the **total energy** emitted by a light source within a solid angle.
-- **Radiant Intensity**: Describes how energy is emitted in a specific direction.
+- **Radiant Intensity**: Represents the **light flux emitted per unit solid angle** in a specific direction.

 ### 2.5 Use Cases

-- **Light Flux (Radiant Flux)**: Used for calculating total energy output (e.g., bulbs, solar panels).
+- **Light Flux (Radiant Flux)**: Useful for calculating the total energy output of a source, such as in general lighting (e.g., bulbs, solar panels).
-- **Radiant Intensity**: Useful for describing directional light sources (e.g., lasers, spotlights).
+- **Radiant Intensity**: More applicable for directional light sources, such as lasers, flashlights, or spotlights.

 ## 3. Examples

 ### 3.1 Light Flux Example

-A light bulb emits **60 W** of radiant flux, meaning it radiates 60 watts of energy per second in all directions.
+A light bulb emits **60 W** of radiant flux, meaning it radiates 60 watts of energy per second within a solid angle in all directions.

 ### 3.2 Radiant Intensity Example

 A flashlight emits **2 W/sr** of radiant intensity, meaning it emits 2 watts of energy per steradian in a specific direction.

 ## 4. Formula Recap

 ### 4.1 Light Flux (Radiant Flux)

 - **Formula**: `Φ = ∫ I dΩ`
 - **Units**: Watts (`W`)
-- **Description**: Total power emitted in all directions.
+- **Description**: Total power emitted within a solid angle.

 ### 4.2 Radiant Intensity

 - **Formula**: `I = dΦ / dΩ`
 - **Units**: Watts per steradian (`W/sr`)
 - **Description**: Power emitted per unit solid angle in a specific direction.